Connected hubs

 The publishing whitelist for a connected Apollo hub.

-When a Marketplace store is on the publishing whitelist and the store requires approval for new releases, cutting a new release of a product in that store will automatically publish it to all Apollo hubs that the store is configured for.
+When a Marketplace store is on the publishing whitelist, cutting a new release of a product in that store will automatically publish it to all Apollo hubs that the store is configured for.
 Only products that use strict folder tracking and have a Maven coordinate configured will be successfully published; products that do not meet these requirements will not block other products from publishing.

 Publishing workflow